Interval0043/KTE-Wiki/content/Species/Sprinklekit.md

 ### Feet

 The sprinklekit’s calcaneus (heel bone) is not raised above the ground unlike other feline creatures, and they have a set of 4 toes with retractable claws extremely similar to the hands but larger.
 They have pads on the bottom of their feet, similar to their hands.

-### Other

-* Sprinklekits have an anomalous throat/esophagus that functions even without the presence of organs, leading to an “End” that seems to disintegrate food particles into magic.
-* All senses of a sprinklekit improve with age, and never dampen down until late adulthood.
-Even then, a healthy elder sprinklekit's body is still above an adolescent at its weakest.
-* Biologically, male and female sprinklekits have no difference in strength or intelligence, only reproductive organs.
-* Sprinklekits feel pain much less than other species, but are much more sensitive to pleasure in distict areas (Such as the back of the ears, cheeks, or the underside of their neck).
-* Sprinklekits use their biolumiscence to locate one another during low-visibility settings.

 ## Cryo-Phylaxis System